CSRD

 Step 1: Perform the Double Materiality Assessment in 4 phases

-The Double Materiality Assessment (DMA) is a critical step that may seem complex at first but is manageable with the right methodology.
+The Double Materiality Assessment (DMA) is a critical step that may seem complex at first but is manageable with the right methodology, meaning one following the ESRS standards.

 Phase 1: Perform the value chain & stakeholders mapping